reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 Spring Cloud AWS is built as a collection of modules, with each module being responsible for providing integration with a AWS Service.

-Spring Cloud AWS Messaging is the module that does the integration with AWS SQS to simplify the publication and consumption of messages over SQS using Spring's [Messaging API} (https://docs.spring.io/spring-integration/docs/5.0.5.RELEASE/reference/html/spring-integration-core-messaging.html).
+Spring Cloud AWS Messaging is the module that does the integration with AWS SQS to simplify the publication and consumption of messages over SQS using Spring's [Messaging API](https://docs.spring.io/spring-integration/docs/5.0.5.RELEASE/reference/html/spring-integration-core-messaging.html).

 Amazon SQS allows only payloads of type string, so any object sent to SQS must be transformed into a string representation before being put in the SQS queue.
 Spring Cloud AWS enables transfering Java objects to SQS by converting them to string in JSON format.